 What I also like about this holiday is that it celebrates the joy of life and respect for the dead.
 It’s not a gloomy holiday although it’s directly connected to death.
-You can read more in a great article about the Dia de Muertos traditions on the National Geographic’s site.
+You can read more in a great article about the Dia de Muertos traditions on National Geographic’s site.

 Have you seen how their women dress up during the holiday?
 They look amazing with their make-up and dresses.
 It’s a colorful feast for the eye.

-For the purpose of this Halloween art journal prompt, I’ve created a sugar skull lady you can print out, color and use in your art journal.
+For the purpose of this Halloween art journal prompt, I’ve created a sugar skull lady you can print out, color, and use in your art journal.
 You can download it at the bottom of the post.

 This is how I used her on my Halloween art journal page.

 I did this in my DIY art journal and found a page that’s made from scrapbook paper.
-The colors and the flowers of the paper served as a great background for my sugar skull lady.
+The colors and the flowers on the paper served as a great background for my sugar skull lady.

 7. Magazine photo make-over

 Find a magazine photo of a girl you like.
-Even better if you can find a black and white image because the colors of your doodles will have better effect.
+Even better if you can find a black and white image because the colors of your doodles will have a better effect.

-Glue it in your art journal and do a make-over.
+Glue it in your art journal and do a makeover.
 Doodle all over her to make her look like a witch.